 The Future Internet PPP Programme and the FIWARE advantage

 The European Commission launched the Future Internet Public Private Partnership (FI-PPP) Programme in 2011.
 Aiming to increase and share the social and economic benefits of the future internet for everyone in Europe, it was backed with € 300 million, targeting consumers, citizens, the public sector and businesses, following the advancement of ICT technologies and the digitalisation process across all kind of sectors.

 The Future Internet PPP central development was FIWARE.
 An open platform of components, deployed by merging the best technologies available and designed to build smart applications.

+Five years later, the FI-PPP has been linking, funding and supporting entrepreneurs and startups, companies and researchers, engineers and academics using the FIWARE building blocks.
 The path that the platform has been paving and going across is somewhat the same one that the projects, the companies, the developers and other contributors have been going through, at the same time: from the research and innovation stage until their products and ideas reached the marketplace.